 Art in Action Burlington Studio Tour

 Similar to the Dundas Studio Tour, the Art in Action Burlington Studio Tour groups a collection of artists at a variety of studios in and around the city of Burlington.
-Expect to see work from photographers, fine artists, fibre artists, jewelers and more.
-According to Don Graves, one of the artists featured on the tour, studio tours like this one are a great way to save on your next piece of art, “For an artist to recover $500.00, a gallery price needs to hit at least $1000.00.
+Held in early November, you can expect to see work from photographers, fine artists, fibre artists, jewellers and more.
+According to Don Graves, one of the artists featured on the tour, studio tours like this one are a great way to save on your next piece of art: “For an artist to recover $500.00, a gallery price needs to hit at least $1000.00.
 Art shows and studio tours charge a contained rental fee.
 Like most artists, I want to see my work on your walls, and art shows make that affordable for the artist and the buyer.”
 Get artists’ details and studio locations for the Art in Action Burlington Studio Tour.

-While you’re touring studios in Burlington, consider sweetening things up a little and explore the 8 stops on the city’s Chocolate Trail as well.
-Treat yourself to an overnight stay at the beautiful Waterfront Hotel in downtown Burlington for central access and stunning Lake Ontario views.
+While you’re touring studios in Burlington, treat yourself to an overnight stay at the beautiful Waterfront Hotel in downtown Burlington for central access and stunning Lake Ontario views.